christopherdurr/booknotes/beingmortal.md

 The risk of a fatal car crash with a driver who’s eighty-five or older is more than three times higher than it is with a teenage driver.

 ## Chapter 3: Dependence

+Old age is a continuous series of losses.

+A 1912 report from the Illinois State Charities Commission described one county’s poorhouse as “unfit to decently house animals.”

+A 1909 Virginia report described elderly people dying untended, receiving inadequate nutrition and care, and contracting tuberculosis from uncontrolled contagion.
+Funds were chronically inadequate for disabled care.

+The Guru Vishram Vridh ashram, for instance, is a charity-run old age home in a slum on the south edge of New Delhi, where open sewage ran in the streets and emaciated dogs rummaged in piles of trash.

+The most common complaint made is one I’ve heard often from nursing home residents: “It just isn’t home"

+Harry Truman, an eighty-three-year-old man who, in March 1980, refused to budge from his home at the foot of Mount Saint Helens near Olympia, Washington, when the volcano began to steam and rumble.

+Our old age homes didn’t develop out of a desire to give the frail elderly better lives than they’d had in those dismal places.
+We said, “This looks like a medical problem.
+Let’s put these people in the hospital.
+Maybe the doctors can figure something out.”
+The modern nursing home developed from there, more or less by accident.

+The bureau of Health Insurance's ruling gave an opening to nursing homes, few of which met even minimum federal standards such as having a nurse on-site or fire protections in place.
+Thousands of them, asserting that they were in “substantial compliance,” were approved, and the number of nursing homes exploded—by 1970, some thirteen thousand of them had been built

+Nursing home staff like, and approve of, residents who are “fighters” and show “dignity and self-esteem”—until these traits interfere with the staff’s priorities for them.
+Then they are “feisty.”

+How do we make life worth living when we’re weak and frail and can’t fend for ourselves anymore?